Purchasing a Vehicle

 - Collection of sales tax is based on the purchase price of the vehicle.

-- A Vehicle Identification Verification is required on all out of state titles/vehicles.
+- A Vehicle Identification Number (VIN) Verification is required on all out of state titles/vehicles.
 You can have this done at any local law enforcement agency, any Colorado Dealer or Emission Station.

 - and Financing or Leasing It